 You will know whether or not you have achieved your goal of ketosis by testing levels of ketone bodies in your urine, blood, or breath.

 Although we tend to associate a carbohydrate-free or extremely low carbohydrate diet with dieting, it has long been seen as an effective treatment for controlling intractable pediatric epilepsy.
 Avoiding carbs also used to be, prior to the availability of insulin, the only way someone with diabetes could handle this disease.
 And minimizing carb intake not only from sugary foods, but vegetables such as winter squash, corn on the cob, and carrots may help maintain a normal fasting blood sugar level.

 Is it worth putting the body through a major physiological readjustment in order to lose weight?
 What about the effect of carb deprivation on mood?
 Will there be any rebound eating of carbs once the diet is switched back to including some carbohydrates?
 A definitive study comparing weight loss among 609 participants who were on a low-carbohydrate or low-fat diet over a 12-month period was published this past winter in the Journal of the American Medical Association.
 The study did not support claims that avoiding carbohydrates produces a better weight-loss outcome.
 The difference in weight loss between the two groups was about l ½ pounds.

 Carbs Are Good For Your Mood

 What happens if and when carbohydrates are added back into the diet?
-Diminished serotonin levels may make the dieter vulnerable to overeating this food group.
+Diminished serotonin levels may make the dieter vulnerable to overeating in this food group.